hayes28/ai-sop-operations-assistant/README.md

 - Applied AI workflow design for operations-heavy documentation and communication tasks
 - Human-in-the-loop review controls, including approval, rejection, editing, and reviewer attribution
 - Secure backend integration patterns for AI features, including server-side API key handling, access gating, and abuse controls

+## AI-Assisted Development

+This project was built with support from Cursor AI as part of an AI-assisted development workflow.
+Cursor was used for planning, code generation, debugging, refactoring, and documentation support.
+Final implementation decisions, testing, and business logic review were completed manually.

+## Future Enhancements

+- Document upload support for PDFs and Word files
+- Role-based access for reviewers and managers
+- Saved SOP history
+- Searchable knowledge base
+- Vector-based document retrieval / RAG
+- Export to PDF or Markdown
+- Dashboard for pending review items
+- Live Demo: Coming soon

 ---